plaid/plaid-link-android/README.md

 Have a look at our [main documentation][link-android-docs] for all Plaid Link SDK features.

 # Releases

+⚠️ Android Link SDK versions prior to 3.5 (released August 2021) will no longer work with the Plaid API as of November 1, 2022.
+If you are using a version of the Android Link SDK earlier than 3.5, you **must** upgrade to version 3.5 or later before November 1, 2022.

 Our [change log][changelog] has release history.